ValleyJin/gemston_fantasy/GemSTON_Fantasy_1/english/EN_6.md

 Over the past few months, Max had become a complete drunkard.
 He cursed Maria as a witch and reported to Grand Duke Zähringen that his candle business had suffered because of her.

-"The Grand Duke has sent a letter to the Vatican.
+"The Grand Duke has sent a letter to the Avignon.
 A special envoy should arrive soon—there's no way they'll sit idly by when a witch has appeared."

 Drunk, Max staggered through the town square.
 Behind the fountain, a neatly dressed young man approached.
-It was Caesar, who had arrived in Bern two months after leaving the Vatican.
+It was Caesar, who had arrived in Bern two months after leaving the Avignon.

 However, in Max’s eyes, he was nothing more than a brat just asking for trouble.